RobRendell/gTove/README.md

 * Fog of War elastic rect selection doesn't show up well against rendered grid (since they're the same colour).
 * Settable ownership of minis, so only certain people can manipulate them?
 * Ross was trying to navigate with the browser forward/back buttons.
-* Need some way to move files/folders in file browser.
 * Andrew requests a way to draw a multi-line polygon to select an area to clear fog of war.
 * Would be nicer if revealed minis could be attached to hidden ones, and the Redux actions are automagically translated so that they work for both players and GMs.